coltranetorres/coltranetorres/README.md

 👀 Expertise includes machine learning, predictive modeling, data visualization, and business analytics

 ⚡️ Passionate about solving complex problems and developing data-driven solutions that create value for organizations

+🔥 Interested in the intersection of Data Science and Web3